joeytwiddle/popcorn-desktop/README.md

 3. `yarn build`
 4. `yarn start`

-Optionally, you may simply run `./make_popcorn.sh` if you are on a linux or mac based operating system.
+Or, if you are on Linux or macOS, you may simply run `yarn exec make_popcorn.sh`

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md#contributing-to-popcorn-time).